mckennapsean/dissertation/chapters/formulation.md

 ### Understand --- Redesign Project

 The field of
-cybersecurity analysis has many types of users, from those within companies who maintain their own networks, to the military, which maintains and monitors traffic across a global network grid.
+cyber security analysis has many types of users, from those within companies who maintain their own networks, to the military, which maintains and monitors traffic across a global network grid.
-A number of cognitive scientists have spent significant time observing and interviewing cybersecurity analysts [@DAmico2008; @Erbacher2010a; @Fink2009] across these different facets.
-We used the published work from these experts to form our base understanding of the field as we had limited access to cybersecurity experts ourselves.
+A number of cognitive scientists have spent significant time observing and interviewing cyber security analysts [@DAmico2008; @Erbacher2010a; @Fink2009] across these different facets.
+We used the published work from these experts to form our base understanding of the field as we had limited access to cyber security experts ourselves.
 First, we conducted an
-extensive and broad literature review <!--(*M-53*)--> across a series of 40 articles from several key domains: cybersecurity visualization, situational awareness, and cognitive task analysis.
+extensive and broad literature review <!--(*M-53*)--> across a series of 40 articles from several key domains: cyber security visualization, situational awareness, and cognitive task analysis.
 From this review we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles as the